The highly engaging programme is designed to promote lateral and analytical thinking.

 BUILD (Building University Interns for Leadership Development) Programme allows the TSP scholars the opportunity to seek attachment experience with the organisations such as the Ministry of Education, Academy of Singapore Teachers or other partner institutions.
 This broadening of experience helps TSP scholars apply knowledge learned in the university to situations beyond the classroom environment and help develop their leadership capacity.

 Service learning serves as a platform to nurture leaders, who are socially responsible and active citizens, who can identify needs and contribute to the community both at home and overseas.
-Through such experiences, the statement “Serving to Learn, Learning to Serve” becomes alive for the TSP scholars.
+Through such experiences, the statement “Learn to Serve, Learn from Service” becomes alive for the TSP scholars.
 The experience will shape the TSP scholars’ character, and strengthen their sense of mission, compassion, humility, resilience, adaptability, determination, commitment, and enterprise.

 In the era of rapid globalisation where the world is more connected and interdependent, a global experience will enable our TSP scholars to acquire a global edge.
 Opportunities for such global experiences are provided through overseas programmes such as the Overseas Student Exchange Programme and the International Practicum.
 Through the experience, TSP scholars will be able to explore global issues, develop insights, expand their horizons, and connect with people of diverse cultures.

 TSP scholars are given priority in NIE’s exclusive Student Exchange Programme.
-They can take courses in an overseas partner university, e.g., Boston College, University of Helsinki, Hong Kong Institute of Education, for one semester.
+They can take courses in an overseas partner university, e.g., Queen's University, University of Helsinki, University of Sydney, for one semester.

 TSP scholars have the opportunity to do their Teaching Assistantship overseas.
 They will be exposed to different classroom environments and educational standards.
-The experience will encourage the TSP scholars to understand and appreciate both Singapore’s and the host’s educational systems, help them cultivate an international outlook on teaching and learning, and network with other educators from partner universities in countries such as Finland, Denmark, Switzerland, New Zealand, Taiwan, Sweden and the US.
+The experience will encourage the TSP scholars to understand and appreciate both Singapore’s and the host’s educational systems, help them cultivate an international outlook on teaching and learning, and network with other educators from partner universities in countries such as Norway, Finland, Denmark, Switzerland, New Zealand, Taiwan, Hong Kong, Japan, South Korea, China, Sweden and the US.

 See testimony from our students